Whether you need it for a phone, a camera, or some other gadget, shopping for a microSD card seems like a pretty simple thing to do, right?

 - Class 2: At least 2MBps.

 Showing base level performance helps you to identify whether a card is suitable for a specific task.
 But because it tells you nothing about maximum speeds, it’s technically possible for a Class 2 card to be faster than a Class 6 card.
 Class 10 cards should always be noticeably faster, though, as they have a bus speed of 25MBps (compared to 12.5MBps on Class 2 to Class 6 cards).

 UHS Speed Class

-UHS Speed Class shows the minimum write speed for microSD cards that support the UHS-I and UHS-II bus speeds.
+The UHS Speed Class shows the minimum write speed for microSD cards that support the UHS-I, II, and III bus speeds.
 We’re listing it as a separate category because some manufacturers list both classes on their cards.
 The two UHS Speed classes are:

 While it’s generally safe to assume that a higher Speed Class correlates to faster all-around performance, and UHS cards faster still, some manufacturers also quote a maximum speed for their products.

-When buying a microSD card, it’s important to pick one that is right for its intended use.
-This means finding a card that is large enough and fast enough — not necessarily the largest and fastest card out there.
+When you buy a microSD card, it’s important to pick one that is right for its intended use.
+This means finding a card that is large enough and fast enough, but not necessarily the largest and fastest card out there.
 High capacity UHS-II U3 cards often still have a price premium and you won’t always notice the benefits they offer.

-Panasonic recommends UHS Speed Class 3 (U3) for shooting 4K video.
-For full HD video, it suggests Class 10 or Class 6 at a push.
-If your card’s write speed is too slow, it will result in dropped frames and produce stuttering video.
+The SD Card Association recommends UHS Speed Class 3 (U3) or better for shooting 4K video.
+For full HD video, it suggests Class 10, or Class 6 at a push.
+If your card’s write speed is too slow, it will drop frames and produce stuttering video.